fabiankaraben/docsarchive-dev/content/typescript/5.1/reference/type-compatibility.md

 checking for compatibility.
 This comparison process proceeds recursively, exploring the type of each member and sub-member.

-Be aware, however, that object literals [may only specify known properties ↗](https://www.typescriptlang.org/docs/handbook/2/objects.html#excess-property-checks).
+Be aware, however, that object literals [may only specify known properties](/typescript/5.1/handbook/objects#excess-property-checks).
 For example, because we have explicitly specified that `dog` is of type `Pet`, the following code is invalid: